-The aim of CopyClip 2 is to be the sleekest yet simplest clipboard manager on your Mac.
-Running discreetly from your menu bar, this app stores all that you have copied or cut in the past, allowing you to quickly find that snippet of text you've been looking for.
+Running discreetly from your menu bar, CopyClip 2 stores all that you have copied or cut in the past, allowing you to quickly find that snippet of text you've been looking for.

 The app functions as a menubar app.
-This means that as soon as you download the app and launched it, it’ll appear in the top menubar on your Mac’s screen as a small paperclip icon.
+This means that as soon as you download the app and launch it, it will appear in the top menubar on your Mac’s screen as a small clipboard icon.

-Upon the first launch, you will notice that you will be presented with a black screen stating ‘No Clips’ with a ‘Search’ bar on top.
-To copy text to add it to the app, simply select and highlight the desired the text body and hit right-click Copy or hit Cmd + C on your keyboard.
+Upon the first launch, you will notice that you are presented with a black screen stating ‘No Clips’ with a ‘Search’ bar on top.
+To copy text to add it to the app, simply select and highlight the desired body of text and hit right-click Copy or hit Cmd + C on your keyboard.

 If you have the app running in the background, then simply copying text will automatically make it appear in CopyClip’s list of clippings.

 The app features a useful ‘Search’ bar on top that allows you to quickly type in text which will give you results containing the text you searched for.
 This is useful for finding clippings containing certain text or characters that you have copied in the past.
-You can then copy the search result to your clipboard as you normally would select a clipping.
+You can then copy the search result to your clipboard as you normally would by selecting the clipping.

 You can also right click on any clipping from the list and choose to do the following:

 - ‘Pin’ the clipping to appear at the top of the list.